 Growth portfolio

-With assumptions of aggressive investors (7%-8% growth), even Broadcom leaves as the operating business, but not the value.
-Micron has an IV range of between $238.50 and $338.23 whereas Broadcom has $197.92-$288.30.
-The two are at less than modern market prices by 8%.
-Both should be considered as momentum holdings as opposed to valuation-based buys in growth portfolios.
-Broadcom is worthy of quality respect; Micron is worthy of cycle respect.
-Both should not be given a full-position valuation nowadays.
+With assumptions of aggressive investors (7%-8% growth), both Broadcom and Micron can be considered high risk-high reward companies , but not the value ones.
+Micron has an IV range of between $238.50 and $338.23 whereas Broadcom has bwtween $197.92-$288.30.
+Both stocks are at less than current market prices.
+Both should be considered as momentum holdings as opposed to valuation-based picks in growth portfolios.
+The position in Broadcom can be opened as a long-term quality company; Micron is worthy of cyclical aspect.
+Both should not be given oversized allocations.

 Base portfolio

 At the base case, the solution is clear cut.
-Micron at $158.71 and Broadcom at $125.62 both appear to be grossly overvalued compared to the market of $285.41 and $346.10 respectively.
+Micron at $158.71 and Broadcom at $125.62 both appear to be grossly overvalued compared to the current market prices of $285.41 and $346.10 respectively.
 The most likely case is the 5% growth and none of the stocks are at this level.
-Balanced portfolio must remain underweight in both stocks and should wait for better re-entry levels.
+Balanced portfolio must remain underweight in both stocks and should wait for better entry levels.

 Conservative portfolio

 Neither stock can be invested in, based on valuation at a growth of 2% to 4%.
-Micron has a range of Intrinsic Value between $113.83 to $138.76 and that of Broadcom is between $84.95 to $107.54.
+Micron has an intrinsic value range between $113.83 to $138.76 while Broadcom is between $84.95 to $107.54 per share.
 These are steep discounts to the existing market prices, and this implies that conservative investors have to wait.
-At the existing price, no margin of safety in either stock as per our analysis.
+At the existing price, no margin of safety is in either stock as per our analysis.

 What Investors should know